pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 What do you think about ...?
 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic RACI matrix
+* How important is a RACI matrix in an agile environment?

 # topic local cuisine